Top 5 Reasons to Front-Load Your Investments

 3. You’re Deferring Income Tax

-In other words, I’m putting money into the 457(b) instead of the government coffers for now.
+In other words, by front-loading, I’m putting money into the 457(b) instead of the government coffers.
 That’s a great way to kick the year off.
 All will be reconciled eventually; a tax deferred isn’t exactly a tax avoided, but at least my money will be working for me all year long, rather than resting in the hands of the government.

 4. You Can Front-Load a 529 Plan